BUEB Main page

 Platforms Available for Our Instructors

-As part of the 'BGE 10 Subject E-learning Project' coordinated by the Office for Academic Training and Development, the comprehensive e-learning transformation of 10 large-scale introductory courses has been completed.
-These courses include Business Statistics, Statistics and Probability Theory, Marketing, Economic Mathematics, Decision Making with Quantitative Methods, Business Law, Organizational and Human Management, Introduction to the Economics of Commercial Service Enterprises, Corporate Economics, and Fundamentals of Sustainable Tourism.
+Under the coordination of our office, the full conversion of 10 high-enrollment introductory courses into e-learning formats was completed in 2020, covering the following topics: Business Statistics, Statistics and Probability, Marketing, Economic Mathematics, Decision-Making with Quantitative Methods, Business Law, Organizational and Human Resource Management, Introduction to the Economics of Commercial Service Enterprises, Corporate Economics, and Fundamentals of Sustainable Tourism.

 Workshops for Instructors: